Chris-Boho/Obsidian/Notes/CEN5079/Threat Modeling.md

 # Threat Modeling
-- Proces of systematically identifying threats faced by the system
+- Process of systematically identifying threats faced by the system

 1. Identify things of value that you want to protect
 2. Enumerate the attack surfaces